 Number of casualties in recent attacks

-The number of troops killed in Thursday’s attack is higher than the casualty figures from December’s attacks by 71 soldiers.
+The number of troops killed in Thursday’s attack is higher than the casualty figures from December’s attacks by jihadist militants on another military outpost in the country’s west, which killed 71 soldiers.

-Military troops in Niger and neighboring Mali are fighting to suppress the growing number of attacks by terrorist groups, and Islamic State-affiliated Islamic State West Africa Province (ISWAP).
+Military troops in Niger and neighboring Mali are fighting to suppress the growing number of attacks by terrorist groups, Boko Haram and Islamic State-affiliated Islamic State West Africa Province (ISWAP).

 In November 2019, 13 French soldiers were killed in a crash when the two helicopters they were traveling in collided during an operation against jihadist fighters in Mali.